capillariesio/capillaries/README.md

 # Capillaries

-Capillaries is a distributed batch data processing framework
+Capillaries is a distributed batch data processing framework.

+**ATTENTION developers**

+**Here is a quick project overview you are probably looking for - [What Capillaries is and what it is not, with a use case discussion](doc/what.md)**

 # Highlights